 Of course, you can taste Dutch cheese in all its appearances and if you like it you can buy some as well.
 We recommend “Old Amsterdam”, a strong-tasting old cheese with a dominant character.
 If you like a more soft and light cheese then we recommend grass cheese.
 This cheese is made of milk from cows who are for the first time outside after a winter in the stable producing the best creamy milk from the rich Dutch spring pastures.
 Cheese must ripen for at least 4 weeks before you can eat it, but when you taste spring cream cheese it melts on your tongue.
 The displays in the museum give you a good idea about how cheese is made in the Netherlands.

 The best Dutch Cheese museum is located in Alkmaar, a city in the north of Holland.
 From April till September, every Friday morning, there is a traditional cheese market in the historical center of Alkmaar.
-In the city Gouda, on Thursday mornings from April till September, there is a cheese market as well.
-On both markets cheese is sold in the traditional Dutch way with vigorous hand-clapping, an absolute must-see, must smell, but the most important of all an absolute must taste a piece of our delicious cheese.
+In the city of Gouda, on Thursday mornings from April to September, there is a cheese market as well.
+On both markets, cheese is sold in the traditional Dutch way with vigorous hand-clapping, an absolute must-see, must-smell, but most important of all an absolute must-taste piece of our delicious cheese.